sebastienserre/script-lando/README.md

 3. KEEP_ALIVE is an array of folder you do not want to destroy

 ## How to use ?
 `php clean-lando.php` command will launch it
+Adding this line in your `crontab -e` (Linux) will run it at each reboot
+`@reboot /usr/bin/php /path/to/clean-lando.php
+`